Strategy without tactics is the slowest route to victory, tactics without strategy is the noise before defeat.” —Sun Tsu

 This is also a good stage to start nurturing leads.
 An email campaign lets you continue to position yourself as an authority in your industry.
 Adding video to your emails can boost CTR remarkably.
 According to a Forrester report, including video in an email, leads to a whopping 200-300% increase in click-through rate.

 A bad first impression will be your only impression.
-Solution focused explainer videos are a sound way to keep the pipeline flowing towards a sale.
+Solution-focused explainer videos are a sound way to keep the pipeline flowing toward a sale.

 One final note, video allows your business to be more human.
 It allows your prospective buyers to get to know you, your staff, sales reps or owners.
-Don't you think a buyer would want to do business with someone they have come to know vs. just a text based website?
-Thant's what I thought.
+Don't you think a buyer would want to do business with someone they have come to know vs. just a text-based website?
+That's what I thought.

 Part 2 will cover creating video marketing content for the consideration and purchase stages of the buying cycle.